Parents, Guardians and Families

 Smiling man with dark hair and grey beard, arms crossed, wearing a plaid shirt

-Information and resources for parents, guardians and families of students living in residence at UBC.
+Information and resources for parents, guardians and families of students living in residence.

 Residence is so much more than a place for your student to sleep and study.
 Students and alumni tell us that living on campus helped them become better students and feel like part of a community.